anthonyrozmajzl/anthonyrozmajzl.com/content/post/Local Missouri Politicians Prioritize Compliance Over The Science.md

 ![US_Seasonality](https://pbs.twimg.com/media/EvlnbMPXAAIXJOM?format=jpg&name=large)

 The [Hope-Simpson seasonality model for influenze](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/C4D90C6E7CB127E6DF7A52D3A9EE2974/S0950268806007175a.pdf/epidemic_influenza_and_vitamin_d.pdf) depicted above has actually been quite accurate in mapping covid-19 trends to tropical and temperate climates.
-[Research](https://medicalxpress.com/news/2021-01-global-analysis-covid-seasonal.html) published in Evolutionary Bioinformatics shows that case counts and mortality rates are actually very strongly correlated with temperature and latitude.
-Good luck finding even a politician who claims the ability to control the weather.
+Moreover, [research](https://medicalxpress.com/news/2021-01-global-analysis-covid-seasonal.html) published in Evolutionary Bioinformatics shows that case counts and mortality rates are actually very strongly correlated with temperature and latitude, neither of which can be manipulated by even the most pretentious of politicians.
+This research, combined with the trends depcited above, lends overwhelming support to the idea that the past year's worth of behavioral mandates were all for naught and that Echols' shutdown of the Wheelhouse and Start Bar were nothing short of criminal.

 Moving away briefly from the city of St. Louis, we find even more data from surrounding counties highlighting the futility of the government's attempts to socially engineer a respiratory virus out of existence.